yiisoft/form/docs/guide/en/field-common-methods/parts-field/field.md

-# Field part
+# Parts field

-Field part is a component that a field consists of.
-There are 3 of them:
+Parts field consists of 4 elements:

 - Label;
 - Hint;
+- Input;
 - Error.

+Input here can be composite and can contain multiple elements.

 ## Visibility / content